jessicapino716-png/aqoolwirewebsite/replit.md

-# The Aqool AI - News Website Project
+# The Aqool Wire - News Website Project

 ## Overview

-The Aqool AI is a news website focused on AI policy and regulation coverage in Saudi Arabia and the GCC region.
+The Aqool Wire is a news website focused on AI policy and regulation coverage in Saudi Arabia and the GCC region.
 The project is a full-stack web application that mimics The Verge's design aesthetic to deliver professional tech journalism content.
 It features a modern tech news layout with article cards, author profiles, newsletter subscription functionality, and AI tool highlights specifically tailored for the Middle Eastern AI policy landscape.

 ## User Preferences